kazutake/mysolver/README.md

 ## main.py
 This file is the python program example for the iRIC private solver.

+## definition.xml
+This file defines the input data interface for the iRIC software.

 ## Case1.cgn
 This file is the samle data for the mysolver.